 From January 2019 to January 2020, prior to the impacts of the pandemic, homelessness increased nationwide by 2.2 percent.
 Notably, increases were experienced by individuals who are unsheltered (7 percent increase from 2019 to 2020), which was connected to an increase in individuals experiencing chronic homelessness (15 percent increase from 2019 to 2020).
 Since data collection began, 2020 is the first year in which more individuals who were homeless were unsheltered (209,413) than were sheltered (199,478).
-Further, nationwide, Veteran homelessness did not decline in 2020, which was also the first year homelessness among family households did not decrease in over a decade (HUD, 2021c).
+Further, nationwide, Veteran homelessness did not decline in 2020, which was also the first year homelessness among family households did not decrease in over a decade (U.S. Department of Housing and Urban Development [HUD], 2021c).